Ayofase/Predict-Customer-Churn/README.md

 Analyze customer behavior and service usage to understand churn drivers and develop data-driven recommendations for improving customer retention, with a focus on streaming service subscribers.

 ### Data source
-This dataset used for the analysis is gotten from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?resource=download), contains detailed information
+This dataset used for the analysis is gotten from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?resource=download), contains detailed information about:
  - Customers who left within the last month – the column is called Churn
  - Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
  - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges